Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 They take pride in providing not only products of consistently high quality.
 But also inflexible and responsive service and in realistically competitive prices.

 They are divided into different families.
-Each one is designed for its intended purpose and varying workload conditions:
+Each one can help its intended purpose and varying workload conditions:

 - Axial Expansion Joints